Cyberbullying Facts: 45 Statistics to Make Texting Safer

 In our recent survey about smartphone use in schools, we found that 39% of teachers thought the biggest challenge when it comes to using phones at school is that students use them inappropriately.

-Beware of text scams
+Beware of online harassment and text scams

 Text scams are becoming more popular.
-Children, who have yet to develop critical reasoning skills, can easily be bullied by scammers into threatening situations.
+Children, who have yet to develop critical reasoning skills can easily be bullied by scammers into threatening situations.
 Brush up on the latest text scams and educate your children so they can distinguish between a spam text and a real one.
 Always let your children know to come to you immediately if they feel uncomfortable or have been contacted by an unknown number.

 Consider Screen Time Limits